Unboxed-Software/solana-course/content/generalized-state-compression.md

 ### SPL State Compression and Noop Programs

 The SPL State Compression Program exists to make the process of creating and updating concurrent merkle trees repeatable and composable throughout the Solana ecosystem.
-It provides instructions for initializing merkle trees, managing tree leafs (i.e. add, update, remove data), and verifying leaf data.
+It provides instructions for initializing merkle trees, managing tree leaves (i.e. add, update, remove data), and verifying leaf data.

 The State Compression Program also leverages a separate “no op” program whose primary purpose is to make leaf data easier to index by logging it to the ledger state.
 When you want to store compressed data, you pass it to the State Compression program where it gets hashed and emitted as an “event” to the Noop program.
 The hash gets stored in the corresponding concurrent merkle tree, but the raw data remains accessible through the Noop program’s transaction logs.